ditsmod/realworld/README.md

 npm start
 ```

-After that, see OpenAPI docs on [http://localhost:3000/api/openapi](http://localhost:3000/api/openapi)
+After that, see OpenAPI docs on [http://localhost:3000/api/openapi](http://localhost:3000/api/openapi) and paste "http://localhost:3000/api/openapi.json" (or *.yaml) in the field above.

 ## Postman tests